fajarnugraha/draft-auto-scale/implementation/cloud-provider/K8S.md

     - To enable scaling on **CPU Utilization** and **Memory Utilization**, the **Kubernetes Metrics Server** must be installed in the cluster.
 This lightweight component collects resource metrics from each node's Kubelet and exposes them via the Metrics API, which the HPA uses to make scaling decisions.

 - **Request-Based Scaling:**
-    - **Request Count & Latency:** To scale on metrics like RPS or latency, a more advanced monitoring solution is required.
-A common approach is to use **Prometheus** to scrape metrics from an Ingress Controller (like NGINX or Traefik) and the **Prometheus Adapter for Kubernetes Custom Metrics**.
-This adapter exposes the scraped metrics to the HPA via the Custom Metrics API, allowing scaling decisions based on request-level data.
+    - To scale on metrics like **Request Count (RPS)**, **Request Latency**, or **Concurrent Connections**, a more advanced monitoring solution is required.
+    - **Implementation:** The standard approach is to use **Prometheus** to scrape detailed metrics from an Ingress Controller (like NGINX or Traefik) or directly from the application pods if they expose a metrics endpoint.
+    - The **Prometheus Adapter for Kubernetes Custom Metrics** is then installed.
+This adapter discovers metrics in Prometheus and exposes them to the HPA via the Custom Metrics API.
+    - For a metric like `concurrent_connections`, the application itself or the Ingress controller would need to expose this data to be scraped by Prometheus.

 - **Schedule-Based Scaling:**
     - This can be achieved using a standard Kubernetes **CronJob**.
 The CronJob can be scheduled to run at any desired time and can execute a `kubectl` command to patch the `minReplicas` and `maxReplicas` values of an HPA object, effectively creating a scheduled scaling policy.